g78/PenetrationTestingPortfolio/Task1:OpenSourceIntelligence(OSINT).md

 ![dig_ixfr](https://user-images.githubusercontent.com/8903296/31866095-bc577faa-b771-11e7-8417-d0aab25150e8.PNG)

 ### Bruteforce Zone Transfers
-When Zone Transfers do not work the next technique to try is a DNS Bruteforce which is performed by appending names to a domain name
+When Zone Transfers do not work the next technique to try is a DNS Bruteforce which is performed by appending names to a domain name.

+Lets find domain names using two tools - blindcrawl.pl and gxfr.py

+Lets see if our target has any sub domains from a list of common names:

 **Command:** *perl blindcrawl.pl -d domainName*

 ![blindcrawl_zt](https://user-images.githubusercontent.com/8903296/31866181-9e3e853e-b773-11e7-9972-61b9a5a2f35a.PNG)

 When you need ideas for subdomains then you can always try Google!
-The script for the task is gxfr.py
+The script for the task is gxfr.py:

 **Command:** *python gxfr.py domainName --dns-lookup -v*